Peter-Bloomberg/LW_F0_Infinite_density/README.md

 'infinite_distribution.m' is the code to calculate the infinite density for LW under constant force field.

 'MSD_qth_mmt.m' is the code to calculate the mean squared displacement and the q-th moment.

+'PowerDensity.m' is to generate random variable of power-law distribution.